mihaelasandrea/planet-shift/README.md

 -   As a user I want to be able to restart the game any time
 ## Design
 ### Color Scheme
--   The colour palette for the game is gradient blue set vertically starting from top black/dark-blue going lighter towards the middle and going darker to dark-blue/black towards bottom.
+-   The colour palette for the game is:
+    -   for the background gradient blue set vertically starting from top black/dark-blue going lighter towards the middle and going darker to dark-blue/black towards bottom. #000000, #0f73b6d8, #000000;
+    -   for the title, game-info and buttons text this grey #a6b7c9;
+    -   title shadow rgb(252, 252, 253);
+    -   buttons shadow rgb(138, 138, 158);
+    -   for the modal box background this colour #0b3d55 and shadow #818899.
 ### Typography
 -   [Share Tech Mono](https://fonts.google.com/specimen/Share+Tech+Mono?query=tec)  google font is the main font used throughout the whole text from the game.
 ### Imagery